Saturday December 15 2018, 4:00 PM

 University of King’s College Chapel Choir directed by Paul Halley

-Past performances of A King’s Christmas may be heard at www.youtube.com/kingschapelchoir
+For a taste of the magic, past performances of A King’s Christmas can be heard here.

 About the Chapel Choir: The University of King’s College Chapel Choir comprises 24 choral scholars from across Canada who study at King’s College and Dalhousie University in Halifax, Nova Scotia.
 Directed by Paul Halley, the choir has become well-known for its annual King’s at the Cathedral concert series, and its performances have been broadcast nationally on CBC Radio 2.
 The choir’s primary function is to sing at the weekly services in the King’s College Chapel, as well as other major services throughout the academic year.
 The choir’s CD, Let Us Keep the Feast: Music for the Church Year, was released in December 2013 to launch the university’s 225th anniversary year and received the Outstanding Choral Recording Award from Choral Canada.